Daejeon Hanwha Eagles

 Here you see the boys practicing their moves in the back of the taxi.
 Both these boys caught balls to take home.
 Well, one was thrown over the fence by the Foreigner player "Jay Davis" who's a friend of a friend.... and thinks he's hot shit.
 Fortunately, the boys thought he was hot shit too, and were SO impressed that I knew him.
 Paul kept yelling out, "Jay Davis!
 Nicole is your friend?"
 And they were instantly the coolest kids in the stadium after Jay waved to me.
 It rained a little off and on, but the game went on - nothin' umbrellas couldnt handle.
 Most of the fans sat together behind first base - rowdy crowd.

-was pulled out of the crowd to dance with the cheerleaders.
+A good example?
+Well Mike (my good friend who joined us at the game and DOUBLED the spoiling of my students) was pulled out of the crowd to dance with the cheerleaders.
 What?
 He was crazy up on stage, and for a big guy... the man can MOVE!!!
 Watch out girls, he just might be at the next try-outs.

-anticipated.
+What else happened?
+Well the game was close and very exciting.
+We were winning most of the time until the very end (ho hum) but the kids still said they had a blast.
+Alice understood most of the game, but I had to explain some things to her.
+Smart girl.
+The game went much longer than anticipated.
 11pm - ouch!
 So I made them call their parents & get permission to stay.
 They were very well fed though b/c Mike bought them some kind of burgers and drinks, then the cheerleaders came out dancing with Domino's pizzas... and of course, gave one to us.
 I got them souvenirs and thanked them for being so well behaved.
 I'd take them out again ANY day.

 0 Comments: